demarchidaniele/uWSPRBeacon/README.md

 IMPORTANT

 Webpage need external references (JQuery, W3S Bootstrap, ...)

-For this reason the PC that connect the system must be connected to internet too.
+For this reason the PC that connect the system must be connected to the internet too.

 Since the web page is coded into the arduino, Flash consumption is close to 95% of capacity, it will be hardly possible to add more features.